Crystal-Nest/leathered-boots/README.md

 ## **Compatibility**
 Compatible with [Revamped End](https://www.curseforge.com/minecraft/mc-mods/revamped-end)!
-TODO: Add gilded enderite picture
+***Disclaimer: Revamped End is TBR***
 Compatible with [Gilded Armors](https://www.curseforge.com/minecraft/mc-mods/gilded-armors)!
-TODO: Add leathered gilded boots
+***Disclaimer: Gilded Armors is TBR***

 ## **Features**
 - Each Vanilla pair of boots has its own leathered version!
 - Leathered boots prevent you from falling into powdered snow!
 - Leathered boots prevent freezing!
 - Leathered boots can be dyed!
-- Craft leathered boots by putting normal boots and leather boots together in a crafting table.
-TODO: Add crafting recipe gif
 - Right-clicking a cauldron with dyed lethered boots removes the color!
 - The Leatherworker villager can trade leathered boots.
-- Mobs can occasionally spawn with leathered boots.
+- Leathered boots can be found in Igloos chests and snowy villages!
 (WIP)
-- Leathered boots can be found in Igloos chests!
-(WIP)
 - Walking on powdered snow with leathered boots gives the *Light as a rabbit* advancement.
-(WIP)
 - If Revamped End is installed, Enderite boots can be leathered!
-- If Gilded Armors is installed, any gilded boot can be leathered!
+- If Gilded Armors is installed, gilded boots can be leathered!

+## **Craftings**
+- Craft leathered boots by putting normal boots and leather boots together in a crafting table.
+TODO: Add crafting recipe gif

 ## **License and right of use**
 Feel free to use this mod for any modpack or video, just be sure to give credit and possibly link [here](https://github.com/Nyphet/leathered-boots#readme).